 The proposal notes provision of 7 car parking spaces.
 Guidance requires 0.5 spaces per HMO bedroom, reflecting the generally low levels of vehicle ownership in this type of development.
-In this respect the proposal falls very slightly short.
+In this respect the proposal falls slightly short.
 Guidance does, however, comment on the need to consider several factors when assessing the level of parking required for an HMO.
-Whilst the Transport Note has undertaken an assessment of the number of trips to the site resulting from development, this does not directly correlate with parking demand.
-A survey was therefore requested.

 It is noted that local dwellings do generally have provision for parking off street and it is suggested that limited on street parking resulting from the development can be accommodated without any detrimental impact on highway operation or safety.
-A parking survey on Sandy Lane was undertaken on a workday evening and weekend afternoon and confirmed that there was adequate on street parking available to accommodate any overspill from the development site given the limited amount of on street parking currently taking place.
+A parking survey on Sandy Lane was undertaken as a part of the submission on a workday evening and weekend afternoon and confirmed that there was adequate on street parking available to accommodate any potential overspill from the development site given the limited amount of on street parking currently taking place.

-The assertion within the Transport Note that satisfactory visibility is afforded largely because of the presence of the hatched section of carriageway would be less valid if residents or visitors parked within that area.
+The supporting Transport Note comments that satisfactory visibility at the site entrance is afforded largely because of the presence of the hatched section of carriageway.
+This would be less valid if residents or visitors parked within that area.
 Parking should therefore be discouraged within this area.
-In order to alleviate concerns around providing satisfactory visibility for drivers using the site entrance it is recommended that the developer be required to fund a traffic regulation order and road markings preventing parking in this area.
+In order to alleviate concerns around providing satisfactory visibility for drivers using the site entrance it is recommended that the developer be required to fund the advertising of a traffic regulation order and subsequent road markings preventing parking in this area, in the interest of highway safety.

-Appropriate secure and covered storage for cycles is provided
+Appropriate secure and covered storage for cycles is provided.

-RECOMMENDATION: No objection subject to conditions
+RECOMMENDATION - No objection subject to conditions